marcoieni/chatgato/README.md

 plugin's current working directory.
 For SSH projects saved in the ChatGPT desktop app, it discovers the configured host and project path from Codex's global state, then uses the remote host's documented `codex app-server` over the same SSH connection to read its recent task metadata.
-It derives live task status from the persisted remote rollout because a newly started app server does not own another server's in-memory approval and input state.
-Remote hosts refresh independently behind a short stale-while-revalidate cache, so a temporarily unavailable host does not prevent local or healthy-host tasks from loading.

 Rollout files and `models_cache.json` remain under `CODEX_HOME`.
 See the official [Codex environment-variable documentation](https://learn.chatgpt.com/docs/config-file/environment-variables).